Table of Contents[Hide][Show]

 Coconut Oil Deodorant Instructions

-- Mash in coconut oil with a fork until well mixed.
+- Use a fork to mash in the coconut oil until well mixed.

 - Add oils if desired.